dbt-labs/docs.getdbt.com/website/docs/reference/dbt_project.yml.md

 <VersionBlock lastVersion="1.4">

-By default, dbt will look in your current working directory for `dbt_project.yml`, but you can set a different directory using the `--profiles-dir` flag.
+By default, dbt will look for `dbt_project.yml` in your current working directory and its parents, but you can set a different directory using the `--profiles-dir` flag.

 </VersionBlock>

 <VersionBlock firstVersion="1.5">

-By default, dbt will look in your current working directory for `dbt_project.yml`, but you can set a different directory using the `--profiles-dir` flag or the `DBT_PROJECT_DIR` environment variable.
+By default, dbt will look for `dbt_project.yml` in your current working directory and its parents, but you can set a different directory using the `--profiles-dir` flag or the `DBT_PROJECT_DIR` environment variable.

 </VersionBlock>